 Been thinking about focal points a lot lately.
 I think it’s because I’ve noticed how easily I become distracted when I lose sight of my focal point.

-A daily example of this is going on the Internet finding something interesting to read and clinking on a hyperlink that takes me to another page.
+AA daily example of this is going on the Internet, finding something interesting to read, and clicking on a hyperlink that takes me to another page.
 I start reading that article and then it links me onto some other article that seems equally as interesting and I start reading that.
 Before you know it, I’m five pages deep into something I never intended to read in the first place.
 By the time I lift my eyes up from the ocean waves of seemingly good information time has quickly passed by.
 I’m set adrift in the vast open shore of lost time with nothing to show for it.

 A few years back, I taught students with learning challenges how to design jewelry.
 It started with a focal point.
 My hope was to give them a clear visual that we start with a specific eye-catching center before building a frame of stones that complement the focal point.
 This example was easy using a necklace.
 At the base of the necklace, they placed their favorite hand-picked gemstone and then symmetrically built on each side a pattern to highlight their favorite stone.